What is the Edit Posts Permission in WordPress?

 This image below shows what people in the Subscriber role will see when they log in to WordPress.
 They are able to edit their profile, but that’s it.
 They have zero access to the Posts screen.

 However, let’s see what changes if we get the Edit posts permission to Subscribers.
-In this image below, I’m using the Permissions add-on for PublishPress to control access.
+In this image below, I’m using the Capability Manager Enhanced plugin to control access.

 This next screenshot below shows a user that does have the “Edit Post” permission.
 This user has access to the “Posts” screen and also the “Comments” screen.
 Oddly, they also have access to the “Tools” screen, even though it is blank.
 You’ll notice that this user does not have editing access to other people’s Posts, but they can see all of them.
 There is no separate permission that controls viewing Posts in the WordPress admin area.